 Back in college, I was so intent on earning a degree while working part-time in a restaurant.
 After I got off from the university, I immediately applied for a job, planned a career path; and then, later on, got into a relationship with Troy which almost led to marriage – almost, but not quite.

 To start over, I went home to my parents’ house.
-I started searching for my own personal space where I can rebuild my life, put my mind back into perspective and realign my elements.
+I started searching for my own personal space where I can rebuild my life, but my mind backs into perspective and realigns my elements.

 Soon enough, I found a suitable place and moved to my very own apartment.
 I also started to catch up with my friends.
 I realized just how much I’ve been missing out on them.

 For the first time in years, I felt what it’s like to be unattached – with nobody asking me what time I’d be home and nobody to cook dinner for.
 It was quite liberating, but it felt strange.
 I started to wonder what my life would be like in the next few years.

 Will I meet someone new and start dating again?
 Or, would I stay single and die as an old woman alone?
 I was anxious but also quite hopeful that things will start falling into place in time.

 Getting Used to It

 Being single again after 4 years, plus the challenges of living solo takes a lot of getting used to.
 I was still in the adjustment phase and struggling to get in tune with my new life when the problems came rushing in.